robrobac/robrobac/README.md

 ## Hi there 👋

 I’m Roberto, 🎨 **Graphic Designer** & 💻 **Frontend Developer** from Croatia.\
-I enjoy blending design and code into responsive, eye-catching, and user-friendly 🌐 websites.
+And I enjoy blending design and code into responsive, eye-catching, and user-friendly 🌐 websites.\
+AND if not doing that you can find me 🎮 playing games, 🎞️ watching movies and 😎 chilling.

 <!--
 **robrobac/robrobac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.